sebaslogen/resaca/README.md

 # Resaca 🍹
-Scoped View Models for Android &amp; Compose
+Scoping for objects and View Models in Android [Compose](https://developer.android.com/jetpack/compose)

-The goal of this project is to provide a simple way to retain a Jetpack ViewModel (or any other object) in memory in the scope of a Composable function during configuration changes and also when the container Fragment goes into the backstack.
+The goal of this project is to provide a simple way to retain a Jetpack ViewModel (or any other object) in memory in the scope of a `@Composable` function during configuration changes and also when the container Fragment goes into the backstack.

 # Why
 Compose allows the creation of fine grained UI components that can be easily reused like Lego pieces 🧱.
-Well architectured Android apps isolate functionality in small business logic components (think of use cases, interactors, repositories, etc.) that are also reusable like Lego pieces 🧱.
+Well architectured Android apps isolate functionality in small business logic components (like use cases, interactors, repositories, etc.) that are also reusable like Lego pieces 🧱.

-Screens are built using Compose components together with business logic components and the standard tool to connect these components is a Jetpack ViewModel but, unfortunately, we can only have the ViewModel scoped to a whole screen.
+Screens are built using Compose components together with business logic components, and the standard tool to connect these components is a [Jetpack ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel).
+Unfortunately, ViewModels can only be scoped to a whole screen, not to Compose components on the screen.

-In practice this means that we are sticking UI Lego blocks with business logic Lego blocks using a big glue class, the ViewModel 🗜.
+In practice this means that we are gluing UI Lego blocks with business logic Lego blocks using a big glue class, the ViewModel 🗜.

 Until now...